Abandoned Rails

 Coleman Place - A1.4

 This "tower" is of typical Virginian architecture and materials.
-This structure once guarded the NS/VGN diamond at Coleman Place in Norfolk.
+It once guarded the diamond at Coleman Place where the Norfolk Southern Railway crossed the Virginian in Norfolk.

 Photo by Jeff Hawkins - February 15, 2003